Martha Clarke: Personal life

-Clarke was married to sculptor Philip Grausman and has one son - jazz musician and actor David Grausman.
+Clarke was married to sculptor Philip Grausman and has one son.

-Honors and recognition
+Awards and honors

-Clarke received several awards including a MacArthur Award (1990), Joe A. Callaway choreography award (2009), Samuel H. Scripps/American Dance Festival Award for Lifetime Achievement (2010), Dance Magazine Award (2013) and two Joe A. Callaway choreography awards (2009 and 2014).
-She is the only recipient in the SDC Joe A. Callaway award's history to receive two awards for choreography.
+Clarke has received several awards including a MacArthur Award (1990), the Samuel H. Scripps/American Dance Festival Award for Lifetime Achievement (2010), a Dance Magazine Award (2013) and two Joe A. Callaway choreography awards (2009 and 2014) from the Stage Directors and Choreographers Foundation, the only person to have received the award twice for their choreography.

-In addition to the MacArthur Award, Clarke has received two grants from the Guggenheim Foundation as well as fifteen grants from the NEA.
+Clarke has received two grants from the Guggenheim Foundation as well as fifteen grants from the NEA.
 She has received the Drama Desk Award, two Obie Awards, and 1985 Los Angeles Drama Critics Circle Award.
 In 2016, Clarke won two Lucille Lortel Awards for Angel Reapers: one for "Outstanding Choreography" and another with collaborator Alfred Uhry for "Outstanding Alternative Theatrical Experience".
-In July 2019, Clarke received the Flora Roberts Award, administered by the Dramatists Guild Foundation.
+In July 2019, Clarke received the Flora Roberts Award, given by the Dramatists Guild Foundation, presented to a theatre professional in recognition of distinguished work in the theatre and to encourage the continuation of that work.

-She was the subject of the film Martha Clarke: Light and Dark for PBS, and her Garden of Earthly Delights has been filmed by the BBC.
+Clarke is the subject of the film Martha Clarke: Light and Dark for PBS, and her Garden of Earthly Delights was filmed by the BBC.

-Kaos, adapted from stories by Luigi Pirandello, received the first Tony Randall Foundation Award; and was presented at the New York Theatre Workshop (2006).
+Kaos, adapted from stories by Luigi Pirandello, received the first Tony Randall Foundation Award; and was presented at the New York Theatre Workshop in 2006.

-In 2007, the NEA gave a grant for the remounting of The Garden of Earthly Delights under a program dedicated to the remounting of American masterworks.
+In 2007, the National Endowment for the Arts gave a grant for the remounting of The Garden of Earthly Delights under a program dedicated to the remounting of American masterworks.